Sir William Congreve, 2nd Baronet: Career at Woolwich and the 1814 celebrations

+Early military and political career

-In 1803 he was a volunteer in the London and Westminster Light Horse, and was a London businessman who published a polemical newspaper, the Royal Standard and Political Register, which was Tory, pro-government and anti-Cobbett.
+In 1803, he was a volunteer in the London and Westminster Light Horse, and was a London businessman who published a polemical newspaper, the Royal Standard and Political Register, which was Tory, pro-government and anti-Cobbett.
 Following a damaging libel action against it in 1804, Congreve withdrew from publishing and applied himself to inventing.
 Many years previously, several unsuccessful experiments had been made at the Royal Laboratory in Woolwich by Lt.
 General Thomas Desaguliers.
 In 1804, at his own expense, he began experimenting with rockets at Woolwich.
 Congreve was named as comptroller of the Royal Laboratory at Woolwich from 1814 until his death.
 (Congreve's father had also held the same post.)

 Congreve was awarded the honorary rank of lieutenant colonel in the Hanoverian army's artillery in 1811, and was often referred to as "Colonel Congreve", later made major general in the same army.
 He was elected a Fellow of the Royal Society in March that year.
 He was also awarded the Order of St. George following the Battle of Leipzig in 1813 and 1816 he was made Knight Commander of the Royal Guelphic Order (KCH).
 In 1821 he was awarded the Order of the Sword by the King of Sweden.

 He enjoyed the friendship of the Prince Regent, in whose household he served as an equerry from 1811, carrying on the service when the Prince, who supported his rocket projects, became King George IV in 1820.

 Earlier in 1812 he offered to contest for Parliament the borough of Liverpool but withdrew before polling for lack of support.
 He entered Parliament later that year when he was nominated as MP for the rotten borough of Gatton in 1812, but withdrew at the next elections in 1814 in favour of the son of the borough's proprietor Sir Mark Wood.
 In 1818 he was returned as Member for Plymouth, a seat he held until his death.

-After living with a mistress and fathering two illegitimate sons, he married in December 1824, at Wessel, Prussia, Isabella Carvalho (or Charlotte), a young woman of Portuguese descent and widow of Henry Nisbett McEvoy.
-They had two sons and a daughter.